BattMoTeam/BattMo/Documentation/basicusage.rst

 Explore the Grid
 ----------------
-One of the most used properties of the model is the grid (or mesh), which can be accessed with the command:
+The grid (or mesh) is one of the most used properties of the model, which can be accessed with the command:

 .. code:: matlab

    output.model.G

-We can see that the grid is stored as a structure with information about the cells, faces, nodes, etc. The values of the state quantities (e.g. concentration and electric potential) are calculated at the nodes.
-To plot the positions of the nodes, we can use the following commands:
+We can see that the grid is stored as a structure with information about the cells, faces, nodes, etc. The values of the state quantities (e.g. concentration and electric potential) are calculated at the centroids of the cells.
+To plot the positions of the centroids, we can use the following commands:

 .. code:: matlab